 Here are answers to some of the most common questions we have been asked recently.

-NHS guidelines currently require that urgent and necessary treatments take place for NHS patients as a priority.
-There is limited capacity for NHS routine appointments and check-ups, so we are prioritising children and adults in the middle of a course of treatment.
-Extra precautions that the practice has to take before, during and after seeing each patient means that there isn’t enough time to see all the patients we would normally.
+NHS guidelines have required that urgent and necessary treatments take place for NHS patients as a priority over the past year.
+However, things are changing and there is now some limited capacity for NHS routine appointments and check-ups.
+Initially, we will be prioritising children and adults in the middle of a course of treatment.
+Extra precautions that the practice has to take before, during and after seeing each patient means that there isn’t enough time to see all the patients that we would normally.
 We have to allow for ‘fallow’ time – this is when we have to leave a surgery unused for 30 minutes, after each patient appointment, to allow particles to settle, necessary cleaning and PPE changeover to take place.

 If you require URGENT emergency care, please phone the practice on 0116 2674254.
 We have an on-call dentist available Monday – Friday, 9am-5pm.
 The dentist will return your call usually within 48 hours.
 Any patients that require treatment at this time will be contacted for a pre-assessment by phone, email or video consultation prior to any appointment.
 On agreement of a required appointment, you will receive a pack with all the relevant information via email or you may pick it up at the practice.
 This will contain a full explanation of what will happen when you attend your appointment.